pglen/pydbase/README.md

     user	0m0.130s
     sys	0m0.292s

-  Please mind the fact that the sqlite engine has to do a lot of parsing which we skip doing; That is why pydbase is more than an order of magnitude faster ... even with all the hashing for data integrity check
+  Please note that the sqlite engine has to do a lot of parsing which we skip doing; That is why pydbase is more than an order of magnitude faster ... even with all the hashing for data integrity check